Weather-Related Vehicle and Pedestrian Accidents: Avoiding Missteps When Establishing Liability and Causation

 - High winds

-- Blowing debris (roadway signs, construction materials) onto roads
+- Blowing debris (roadway signs, construction equipment) onto roads

-- Residual snow cover falling off of moving cars and trucks
+- Residual snow cover falling off moving cars and trucks

 - Visibility